 When we refer to Black Hat SEO, even the name denotes something devious.
-By definition, a Black Hat SEO Forum is a haven where people all combine to share methodologies in search engine optimization considered unethical by the general understanding of search engine rules.
+By definition, A Black Hat SEO forum is a haven where people all come together to share methodologies in search engine optimization that are considered unethical by the general understanding of search engine rules.
 These forums are filled with people very eager to use the loopholes that will get their website ranking up quickly without much concern for the long-term repercussions.
 The motive here is not to care about the user experience or provide users with useful, quality content, but rather to dupe the search engines like Google, Bing, or Yahoo.

 Now, I’ll admit: I’ve experimented with Black Hat SEO tactics on a few test sites, just to see what happens.
 In some cases, I saw a quick spike in traffic.
 But, and this is a big BUT, those gains were short-lived.
 Before long, some of those sites were penalized or even completely removed from Google’s index.
 That’s the dangerous game you’re playing when you rely on Black Hat SEO.